 It added that two countries - New Zealand and Finland - were still to confirm if their nationals were involved.

-provides foreign exchange courses for students from throughout Europe, enabling them to attend many of the continent's best universities.
+The Erasmus program provides foreign exchange courses for students from throughout Europe, enabling them to attend many of the continent's best universities.

 jar/cmk (AP, AFP)